red-sayed/DiffieHellman/README.md

 ## What is it?

-This is an implementation of DiifieHellman key exchange protocol that works with very long inegers(2468 chars long, look at the screenshot that is placed above this text or below).
+This is an implementation of _DiifieHellman_ key exchange protocol that works with very long inegers(2468 chars long, look at the screenshot that is placed above this text or below).
 You also can find an example file at this repository with it's description.
-It is a part of [RedLibrary](https://github.com/Red-company/RedLibrary).
+It is a part of [_RedLibrary_](https://github.com/Red-company/RedLibrary).

 ## WARNING:
-This repository was the first version of DiffieHellman, for a newer one check [RedLibrary](https://github.com/Red-company/RedLibrary).
+This repository was the first version of _DiffieHellman_, for a newer one check [_RedLibrary_](https://github.com/Red-company/RedLibrary).

 ## How it works?